muzy/MicroMoody/README.md

 This is enabled by the `-DI2CEN` compile flag, which is set by default in the Makefile.

-Each command consists of 6 bytes, transfered with the most significant bit first.
+Each command consists of 7 bytes, transfered with the most significant bit first.
 I2C start/stop signals are not yet supported.

 The bytes are:
 * opmode
+* fade/blink speed
 * red value
 * green value
 * blue value
-* don't care
+* 0x00
-* don't care
+* 0x01

-the don't care bytes may be used for a 16bit device address in the future.
+the last two bytes may be used for a 16bit device address in the future.

-red, green and blue are the color value, 0 is off, 0xff is full brightness.
+red, green and blue are the color value, 0 is off, 0xff is full brightness. the speed is inverted, so 0 is fastest, 255 is slowest.

-### modes of operation
+### opmode

-The highest three `opmode` bits determine the mode of operation, the other five the fade/blink speed (if applicable).
-Note that a speed of 0 causes the fastest transitions, while 31 is slowest.
 Modes marked with `RGB` interpret the red/green/blue bytes, for the others they're not important.
-Modes are:

-*   0 ..
-31: steady `RGB` light
+*   0: steady `RGB` light
-*  32 ..
-63: rainbow colors, hard transitions
+*  32: rainbow colors, hard transitions
-*  64 ..
-95: random colors, hard transitions
+*  64: random colors, hard transitions
-*  96 ..
-127: `RGB` color, blink on/off
+*  96: `RGB` color, blink on/off
-* 128 ..
-159: steady light, fade to specified `RGB` color
+* 128: steady light, fade to specified `RGB` color
-* 160 ..
-191: rainbow colors, fading transitions
+* 160: rainbow colors, fading transitions
-* 192 ..
-223: random colors, fading transitions
+* 192: random colors, fading transitions
-* 224 ..
-255: `RGB` color, fade on/off
+* 224: `RGB` color, fade on/off

-Modes are saved and recalled after a power cycle.
+Mode and speed are saved and recalled after a power cycle.

 ## temperature sensor